Holiday Let Mortgages: Eligibility, costs & how to apply

 ProCons

-High potential rental income – especially in peak season.Higher property prices – properties in tourist hotspots usually cost more.
+High potential rental income – especially in peak season and in popular areas.Higher property prices – properties in tourist hotspots usually cost more.

 Tax benefits – if your property qualifies as a furnished holiday let.Stamp duty surcharge – You’ll pay more stamp duty if buying a holiday let means you’ll own two properties.